 Change the now-shifted fifth paragraph as follows:

 Simultaneous authentication of equals (SAE) is a variant of Dragonfly, a password-authenticated key exchange based on a zero-knowledge proof.
-SAE is used by STAs or MLDs to authenticate with a password; it has the following security properties:
+SAE is used by SAE peers to authenticate with a password; it has the following security properties: (#2864)

-The successful termination of the protocol results in a PMK shared between the two STAs or the two MLDs.
+The successful termination of the protocol results in a PMK shared between the two SAE peers. (#2864)

-An attacker is unable to determine either the password or the resulting PMK by passively observing an exchange or by interposing itself into the exchange by faithfully relaying messages between the two STAs or the two MLDs.
+An attacker is unable to determine either the password or the resulting PMK by passively observing an exchange or by interposing itself into the exchange by faithfully relaying messages between the two SAEpeers. (#2864)

-An attacker is unable to determine either the password or the resulting shared key by modifying, forging, or replaying frames to an honest, uncorrupted STA or MLD.
+An attacker is unable to determine either the password or the resulting shared key by modifying, forging, or replaying frames to an honest, uncorrupted SAEpeer. (#2864)

 An attacker is unable to make more than one guess at the password per attack.
 This implies that the attacker cannot make one attack and then go offline and make repeated guesses at the password until successful.
 In other words, SAE is resistant to dictionary attack.